BYD Auto: Legal actions against online influencers

 In mid-2024, following the lead of other automakers and in line with the Ministry of Public Security's "Regulations on the Governance of Online Violence Information," BYD in China introduced a bounty program to report evidence of internet "black campaigns" conducted by individuals, public relations firms, or rival car companies.
 Rewards range from 200,000 to 5 million yuan, with confidentiality guaranteed for those who provide information.
 In June 2025, BYD's Legal Department announced that it is taking legal action against 37 online influencer accounts and has placed an additional 126 accounts under internal monitoring for alleged disinformation and damaging content.

+By May 2026, based on public court filings and company statements verified by CarNewsChina, BYD ranked first among Chinese automakers by total disclosed claim value, having pursued legal action against at least seven blogger accounts with cumulative claims totalling CN¥6,926,300 (approximately US$1.02 million).
+The largest individual case involved the blogger account "Long Ge Jiang Dian Che", operated by a repair-shop content creator surnamed Liu, whose posts discussed BYD's Blade Battery and hybrid systems; a second-instance court ruling in May 2026 ordered compensation of CN¥2 million and found that several disputed claims constituted commercial defamation and unfair competition.
+Other Chinese automakers including AITO (HIMA), Nio, and Xpeng have pursued similar proceedings.